Return to Forever (Scorpions album): Release and promotion

-On September 11, 2015 album was released in various formats, including digital, Deluxe CD and vinyl containing 19 songs.
-Beside the four tracks previously found on deluxe edition of the album "The World We Used to Know", "Dancing with the Moonlight", "When the Truth Is a Live" and "Who We Are", North American version of the album contains three additional exclusive bonus track "Crazy Ride", "One and One Is Three" and "Delirious".
-Scorpions have also launched an official D2C store with exciting offerings for fans featuring brand new t-shirt and sweatshirt designs coupled with the CD and Vinyl versions of album.
-Each bundle had an exclusive custom made fan poster that featured every fan's name on it who pre-ordered the album through D2C store by August 14, 2015.
+On 11 September 2015, the album was released in various formats, including digital, Deluxe CD, and vinyl containing 19 songs.
+Besides the four tracks previously found on the deluxe edition of the album "The World We Used to Know", "Dancing with the Moonlight", "When the Truth Is a Live" and "Who We Are", the North American version of the album contains three additional exclusive bonus track "Crazy Ride", "One and One Is Three" and "Delirious".
+The Scorpions have also launched an official D2C store with exciting offerings for fans featuring brand new t-shirt and sweatshirt designs coupled with the CD and Vinyl versions of the album.
+Each bundle had an exclusive custom-made fan poster that featured every fan's name on it who pre-ordered the album through the D2C store by 14 August 2015.

 Critical reception

-Fred Thomas from AllMusic stated that "Return to Forever follows suit very much, with the 12 new songs here embodying the same over the top celebration and hedonistic revelry of a much younger Scorpions.
+Fred Thomas from AllMusic stated that "Return to Forever follows suit very much, with the 12 new songs here embodying the same over-the-top celebration and hedonistic revelry of a much younger Scorpions.
 At times the throwbacks are a little transparent".
 Ray Van Horn Jr. from Blabbermouth.net wrote about the album that "The SCORPIONS do their damnedest here, like they did on Sting in the Tail prior, to make believe they're living in a "World Wide Live" once again".
 Nick Hasted from Classic Rock wrote that "It’s 1984 forever for the Scorpions, a return to slick, semi-hard rock and power ballads".
 Arie van der Graaf from Melodic said that the Scorpions "haven't made an album as fresh as this one for years.
-With its razorsharp guitars, great melodic harmonies and hymns they still rule as Germany's most successful rock band, miles ahead of good followers Edguy and Rammstein".
+With its razor-sharp guitars, great melodic harmonies and hymns they still rule as Germany's most successful rock band, miles ahead of good followers Edguy and Rammstein".
 Jedd Beaudoin from PopMatters concluded its review saying "We don’t know that this will be the final Scorpions LP, but if it is, the little band from Hanover will certainly have gone out with, as they say, a bang".